AustinSteil/generate-files-model/src/save-data/COOKIE-POLICY.md

 | `_ga` | Google Analytics (via QuillJS) | Track QuillJS library usage statistics | ~2 years | `.quilljs.com` |
 | `_ga_B37E2WMSPW` | Google Analytics (via QuillJS) | Enhanced analytics for QuillJS usage | ~2 years | `.quilljs.com` |

 **Important:** These cookies are set by the QuillJS CDN to track how many websites use their library.
 They track library usage patterns, **NOT your personal form data or information**.
-Your encrypted form data remains completely separate and inaccessible to these analytics cookies.
+Your encrypted form data is stored in localStorage and is completely inaccessible to these analytics cookies.

-### 🔐 Encryption Details
+### 🔐 Encryption Details (localStorage)

+Our localStorage data uses the same military-grade encryption previously used for cookies:

 - **Algorithm**: AES-GCM with 256-bit keys
 - **Key Derivation**: PBKDF2 with 100,000 iterations and SHA-256
 - **Salt**: Randomly generated 16-byte salt per save operation
 - **IV**: Randomly generated 12-byte initialization vector per save operation

+**For complete security details, see [STORAGE-POLICY.md](./STORAGE-POLICY.md)**

 ---